 Special attention is to be paid to works outside or adjacent to school or preschool institutions.
 Ideally such works will be undertaken outside school hours and no footpath closures will occur.
 No work must be undertaken on school days within 200 metres of a school between 30 minutes before or after the school bell in the mornings and afternoons.
 Consultation with the school should be undertaken to determine the start and finish times of the school as they vary.

-Many schools have a 40km/hr speed zone.
-TMPs for work within these areas must incorporate the 40km/hr speed restrictions as necessary.
+Many schools have a 30/km/hr speed zone.
+TMPs for work within these areas must incorporate the speed restrictions as necessary.
+The variable speed limits are subject to the Land Transport Rule: Setting of Speed Limits.

 Provision for the continued operation of any school patrols must also be considered in consultation with the school, and if necessary, provisions for alternative safe crossing facilities will need to be included within the TMP.